-By following a project management methodology and folding that into the native features of PPM, you can establish a reinforced and supported workflow that yields the best results for metrics, reporting and visibility and communication
+By following a PM methodology and folding that into the native features of PPM, you can establish a reinforced and supported workflow that yields the best results for metrics, reporting, and visibility and communication

-Portfolio Management can be supercharged by implementing good Project Management through a PPM implementation, establishing metrics for pre-work portfolio management, existing work portfolio management and post project completion analysis of a project against stated goals and objectives.
+PM can be supercharged through a PPM implementation, establishing metrics for pre–work portfolio management, existing work portfolio management, and post project completion analysis of a project against stated goals and objectives.

-There are key gotcha’s in a PPM implementation you want to avoid.
-We call these the “Kiss of Death” and being aware of them is critical in ensuring a successful deployment.
+There are key gotchas to avoid in a PPM implementation.
+We call these the kiss of death.
+Being aware of them is critical in ensuring a successful deployment.